yiisoft/docs/guide/en/concept/di-container.md

 }
 ```

-Since action handler is instantiated and called using [yiisoft/injector](https://github.com/yiisoft/injector), it
+Since it is [yiisoft/injector](https://github.com/yiisoft/injector) that instantiates and calls action handler, it
-would check constructor and method argument types, get dependencies of these types from container and pass them as
+checks the constructor and method argument types, get dependencies of these types from container and pass them as
 arguments.
 That is usually called auto-wiring.
-It happens for sub-dependencies as well i.e., if dependency is not provided
+It happens for sub-dependencies as well i.e., if you do not provide dependency
 explicitly, container would check if it has such a dependency first.
 As a developer it is enough to declare a dependency
 you need, and it would be got from container automatically.